ssundarr3/Machine-Learning-Tetris/README.md

 Gen is the generation number, MaxAvgWtScore is the maximumAverage of the generation, AvgGenScore is the average score of the weights

+##Results

+Within 50 generations, the AI reached an average score of 50,000 Adding a look-ahead feature made it clear lines as long as I ran it (300,000+ lines) The javascript port goes to an average of ~4000 lines (look-ahead feature is not implemented)

 ##Command line arguments

 ./out to run